abdulkarim723/Text-Parser-for-Arithmetic-operations/README.md

 10 + (10 - 5) - ( 7 - 3 )
 10 + (10 - 5) - ( 7 - 3 ) = 11

+> enter a string to be calculated:
+only addition and substraction is permitted
+enter 'q' to quit
+10 + ( 10 + 5
+please check your input, you may forgot a parentheses